brucou/movie-search-app/article/article.md

 | back button | ... |
 | debouncing | ... |

-The first case is easy.
-We just add.
-In the second case, we just do da di do da da de.
-In both cases, we were able to fairly quickly identify the part of the machine impacted by the changes and implement the modification of the behaviour.
+In both cases, we are able to fairly quickly identify the part of the machine impacted by the changes and implement the modification of the behaviour.

 ### Document clearly and economically the interface behaviour
 State machines can be visualized in different ways, emphasizing on different pieces of information.
 To discuss with designers, it is possible to focus the visualization on the control states and transitions.
 To discuss with developers, it may be preferred to include technical details such as internal state updates, and other relevant notes.
 For quality assurance purposes, some paths in the state machine can be emphasized (core path, error paths, etc.).
-We show in the article state  machines visualization with different levels of detail.

 In any case, state machines can be instrumented into a documentation source, facilitating the team work between stakeholders of an user interface implementation project : developers,